dbt-labs/docs.getdbt.com/website/docs/reference/global-configs/about-global-configs.md

 There are two categories of exceptions:
 1. **Flags setting file paths:** Flags for file paths that are relevant to runtime execution (for example, `--log-path` or `--state`) cannot be set in `dbt_project.yml`.
 To override defaults, pass CLI options or set environment variables (`DBT_LOG_PATH`, `DBT_STATE`).
 Flags that tell dbt where to find project resources (for example, `model-paths`) are set in `dbt_project.yml`, but as a top-level key, outside the `flags` dictionary; these configs are expected to be fully static and never vary based on the command or execution environment.
-2. Flags opting into legacy dbt behaviors can _only_ be defined in `dbt_project.yml`.
+2. **Opt-in flags:** Flags opting into [legacy dbt behaviors](/reference/global-configs/legacy-behaviors) can _only_ be defined in `dbt_project.yml`.
 These are intended to be set in version control and migrated via pull/merge request.
 Their values should not diverge indefinitely across invocations, environments, or users.

 ### Accessing flags